 The appraiser looks at comparable properties to determine a fair market value based on the current housing market.
 Below are several factors that go into looking at comparable sales.

-Recent Time Frame of Sale: Appraisers generally try to look at the last three – six months to find comparable sales.
+Recent Time Frame of Sale: Appraisers generally look at the last 3-6 months to find comparable sales.

 Proximity of Comparable Properties: An appraiser researches similar properties within a certain radius of the one being appraised.
 Ideally, one-quarter to one-half mile to the property in question.
 The closer the comparable homes are to the property being appraised, the better.